Published at 2020, January 21th

 Either to be mixed with coffee, added to porridge, cereal bowls, smoothies or pancakes, plant-based milk is becoming trendier – especially almond milk.
 In fact, the demand for the latter surpassed the demand for soy milk in North America in 2018.
 In the same year, the plant-based beverage industry was estimated to be worth over $16 billion, according to Innova Market Insights.
 According to PRNews, since then until 2023, the market is expected to grow by over US$12 billion – with almond-based dairy alternatives making up the quickest growing sector.

 It is often only after getting a new habit, in this case, a new favorite beverage, that we realize its true implications.
 Let’s understand better what is happening behind the scenes – and why almond milk might not be as sustainable as we might think at first.
+In fact, is it possible that almond milk is actually bad for the environment?

 Assessing The Environmental Impact Of Milk Production Is Complex